Chitak985/khemistry/README.md

 <img src="https://raw.githubusercontent.com/Chitak985/khemistry/refs/heads/main/Khemistry/Flags/Logo.png">
 This mod adds chemistry to KSP by adding every single compound, element, and all chemical (and not very chemical) resources to the game! <br>

+<h2>Known Issues:</h2>
+Far Future Technologies does not work properly with the mod in many ways. <br>
+Far Future Technologies also causes a fatal B9 Part Switch error "FissionParticles tank is not found!" which is caused by FFT overwriting one of the mod's patches.
+It will be fixed soon. <br>
+Near Future Electrical will not allow KSP to load unless the Legacy folder is deleted. <br>
+Near Future Construction causes a fatal B9 Part Switch error "Ore tank is not found!" which is caused by a mod overwriting Khemistry's patches.
+It will be fixed soon.

 <h2>Dependencies:</h2>
 <strong>ModuleManager</strong> <br>
 <strong>Kopernicus</strong> (used to add custom ores for all planets, mod may break without it) <br>